Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Peculiar Disk Structures and Their Properties

 \section{Peculiar Disk Structures and Their Properties}

 Figure \ref{fig:priism_images} shows the Band 3 and 4 images obtained using the PRIISM imaging and analysis.
-The left panels show the model image without beam convolution of the observations (Section \ref{sec:imaging_priism}); the middle panels show the restored images that include the effect of beam convolution of the observations (Section \ref{sec:restored_image}); and the right panels show the residuals between the two images (Section \ref{sec:restored_image}).
+The left panels show the model image without beam convolution of the observations (Section \ref{sec:imaging_priism}), the middle panels show the restored images that include the effect of beam convolution of the observations (Appendix \ref{sec:restored_image}), and the right panels show the residuals between the two images (Appendix \ref{sec:restored_image}).

 The model and restored images, which represent the spatial distributions of the thermal dust continuum, exhibit the following features in both Band 3 and 4 images.